Overview

 Actions include:

-• Revoke β€” Permanently ends the delegation
+• Revoke β€” Permanently ends the delegation (and cascades to all children)

 πŸ” Managing Delegations